mr-nitin222/quantiphi_rag_assessment/README.md

 Then launch the bio_rag.ipynb.

 **Note:**
-Before running the streamlit frontend "app.py" or "bio_rag.py" for the first time, run the "bio_rag.ipynb" notebook till the first part that is saving the textbook embeddings.
+* Before running the streamlit frontend "app.py" or "bio_rag.py" for the first time, run the "bio_rag.ipynb" notebook till the first part that is saving the textbook embeddings.
+* Download and save the pdf in data directory before running the bio_rag.ipynb.

 ```
 jupyter notebook